kode47/kode47_sql/README.md

 ## Kode47 SQL Code with PostgreSQL
-- Kudzai Nyandoro
+### Kudzai Nyandoro
-- SQL Experimental Tables
+### kudzai@zambezi.app

+- These are experimental tables I'm using to track time spent in the studio on on a daily basis.

 - Assuming you have Postgres set up.